felixongom/diteorm/README.md

 **_Note:_**

-- We have instantiated the classes starting with Status.This is because the status table is being referenced by Posts in the foreign key fielded and the table have to be created first before its is referenced.**Tables that are being reference must be above**.
+- We have instantiated the classes starting with Status.This is because the status table is being referenced by Posts in the foreign key fieled and the table have to be created first before its is referenced.**Tables that are being reference must be above**.
   If you change the order like below, you will get a foriegn key error mostly in mysql.

 ```php